rezakj/iCellR/README.md

 my.obj <- run.knetl(my.obj, dims = 1:20, zoom = 110, dim.redux = "umap") # (Important note!) don't forget to set the zoom in the right range

 ########################### IMPORTANT NOTE ########################################
-#### Because KNetl has a very high resolution it's best to use a dim of 20 (this usually works best for most data)
 #### For zooming use the zoom option.
 # For data with less than 5000 cells use a zoom of about 100-200.
 # For data with 5000-10000 cells use a zoom of about 100-300.
-# For data with 10000-30000 cells use a zoom of about 200-400.
+# For data with 10000-30000 cells use a zoom of about 200-500.
 # For data with more than 30000 cells use a zoom of about 400-600.
-#### A zoom value of 400 is usually good for big data but adjust it for intended resolution.
+# zoom 400 is usually good for big data but adjust for intended resolution.
+# Lower number for zoom in higher for zoom out (its reverse).
+# dims = 1:20 is generally good for most data.
+# other parameters are best as default.

+          ***KNetL map is very dynamic with zoom and dims***

 #### Just like a microscope, you need to zoom to see the intended amount of details.
 #### Here we use a zoom of 100 or 110 but this might not be ideal for your data.
 #### example: # my.obj <- run.knetl(my.obj, dims = 1:20, zoom = 400)